joshkerley/COIT13236-Residential-College-Network/README.md

-This project covers the design and simulation of a Residental College Network for a Universtiy.
-This projected is created by Anshul Bairy, Joshua Kerley and Matthew Hunt.
+This project covers the design and deployment of a Residental College Network for Regional Uni Colleges.
+This projecteis created by Anshul Bairy, Joshua Kerley, Matthew Hunt Thevindu amd Safwan.